 Need new service or need to make changes to your existing service?

-See below for all the information you need, or give our Utility Business Office a call at (252)639-2750
+See below for all the information you need, or give our Customer & Payment Services office a call at (252)639-2750

 Residential Utilties (Water, Sewer, Electric, Sanitation)